 My recent trip to Ireland happened completely unexpectedly.
 Honestly, I had been thinking about visiting Ireland, the beautiful home country of Scarlett O’Hara’s family, before.
 In fact, a trip to this part of Europe seemed like a perfect idea in a year or two.
-But apparently, my curiosity didn’t want to wait that long.
-Sweeping hills, lush, green fields, and centuries-old castles of the Emerald Isle called my name much sooner.
-And as a vivid traveler I easily gave in to this call.
-But I have to admit, lack of travel companions put me on edge in the beginning of this journey.
-Nevertheless, visiting Ireland for the first time turned out to be such a positive experience especially when you know a few things about the island beforehand.
+Yet apparently, my curiosity didn’t want to wait that long.
+Sweeping hills, lush, green fields, and centuries-old castles of the Emerald Isle called me much sooner.
+And as an avid traveler, I easily gave in to this call.

-Not going into all details (otherwise, this blog post would have no end), I have compiled a list of things one should know before visiting Ireland for the first time.
-It includes some tips on how to dress, how to get around and much more.
+Not going into further details (otherwise, this blog post would be too long), I have compiled a list of things one should know before visiting Ireland for the first time.
+It includes some tips on how to dress, how to get around, and much more.
 If you’re ready, let’s begin.

 HERE ARE 17 THINGS YOU SHOULD KNOW BEFORE VISITING IRELAND FOR THE FIRST TIME: